Aldactone (Spironolactone)

 Driving and Operating Machinery

-Do not drive or operate machinery until you know how Aldactone affects you.
-The medication may cause drowsiness or dizziness in some people and may affect alertness.
+Do not drive or operate heavy machinery until you know how Aldactone affects you, as it may cause drowsiness.

 Storage